mulle-nat-stash/mulle-inject-test/README.md

-# THIS DOES NOT (ALWAYS) WORK

-This is a failed attempt to inject code in 10.9 into the Dock.
-But on it's own, with it's little test case, it is running fine.
-It uses the [mach_inject](https://github.com/rentzsch/mach_inject) by Jonathan 'Wolf' Rentzsch.
+# This example demonstrates how to inject a shared library into another process

+On it's own, with its little test case, it is running fine.
+It uses the [mach_inject](https://github.com/rentzsch/mach_inject) code by Jonathan 'Wolf' Rentzsch.

 ## The Dock doesn't like it though

+I wrote this actually to inject code into the Dock process.
+It didn't work out.
+You can try it yourself.

-A prerequsit for running is finding out the pid of the Dock by running and setting the only argument of the tool.
+A prerequisite for running is to find out the pid of the Dock by running and setting the only argument of the tool.
 (As soon as the Dock crashes you have to do it again.)